 Transformer Disposal Service

-ADCO Services specializes in the proper disposal of both PCB and Non-PCB Oil filled transformers.
+ADCO Services specializes in the proper disposal of both PCB and Non-PCB Oil filled transformers as well as Mineral Oil and PCB Oil used as Transformer Oil.
 Transformers have been in use since the late 1800s when electricity was first used.
 Over the past 125 years or so, transformers have not changed much in their overall design or concept and their overall job duty of transforming electrical currents has remained the same.

 Depending on a transformer’s application it is being used for, many different types of transformers may be used.
 In the instance where electricity must be sent through lines for great distances, power companies will create line tension by utilizing what are known as “Step-Up Transformers” to boost voltage levels helping to counteract the loss in voltage that occurs when sending electricity over great distances though what are known as high-tension lines.
 “Step-Down Transformers” we typically find hanging on the utility poles outside of our homes or businesses.
 A Step-Down Transformer will lower voltage levels back down to safe levels such as 240V and 480V greatly reducing the voltage levels to allow for safe usage in our homes and business to power our lights, small machines, appliances, etc. Step-Down transformers may look like gray steel drums hanging on utility poles referred to as “Pole-Mount Transformers”, or in the case of a “Pad Mount” transformer, they look like a metal box sitting on a concrete pad or slab.
 In some cases transformers do leak their cooling liquid out and ADCO’s staff is familiar with PCB spill clean-ups as well as how to remediate a site.